2017 Drug Trends in Virginia Beach

 The years between 1995 and 1999 saw a major shift in the number of people who got admitted into rehab for drug-related problems in Virginia Beach.
 The results of the decline can be seen in the following table, which was put together by the Virginia Department of Mental Health, Mental Retardation, and Substance Abuse Services.

 - Just over 6,000 people were admitted into rehab for marijuana treatment

 - 3,200 for cocaine treatment

 Virginia Beach’s rate of drug abuse is higher than the national average of 7.33%.
 Virginia Beach’s rate of drug abuse stood at 8.02% in 2015.
 This data is based on a survey that was carried out by the National Survey on Drug Use and Health where those being interviewed had to answer a question, which asked if they had abused a dangerous drug in the month prior to the survey.

 Drug possession and use in Virginia Beach is dealt with ruthlessly in the city.
 The city had 45% of all its federal sentences being linked to drugs, either drug possession, transportation, or use in the year 2000.
-On a national scale, only 40% of federal cases had to do with drugs and drug related issues.
+On a national scale, only 40% of federal cases had to do with drugs and drug-related issues.
 Of those federal cases, 51% of them were related to crack cocaine, which was statistically higher than the national average of 21%.
-These cases saw close to one quarter of people who were sent to prison in 1998 being incarcerated for drug related crimes.
+These cases saw close to one-quarter of people who were sent to prison in 1998 were incarcerated for drug-related crimes.